BQN Documentation

 The BQN applies these limits better than a conventional shaping element because, for TCP traffic (the most common), it does not need to discard packets.
 Furthermore, it uses independent queues per flow and that makes application latencies independent of each other, which greatly improves the experience of interactive applications.
 The following picture shows the queue structure, with a queue per flow and policy control at flow and subscriber levels.

-The easiest way to implement Rate Plans is to use the RADIUS, REST or Billing interfaces (see the corresponding sections).
-Rate policies will then be assigned by an external system for each subscriber.
+The easiest way to implement Rate Plans is to use the RADIUS Interface, REST API or Billing systems (see the corresponding sections).
+Rate policies will then be assigned by an external system to each subscriber.
 The external system can directly create those policies, or it can assign rate policies configured from the BQN GUI.

-If an external system cannot be used, you can create one rate policy for each plan, an access policy with all the subscriber IP addresses (or ranges) assigned to that plan, and then a rule linking the corresponding access profiles and rate policies.
-The following is an example of the rule tree:
+If an external system cannot be used, you can create one rate policy for each plan, an access profile with all the subscriber IP addresses (or ranges) assigned to that plan, and then a rule linking the corresponding access profiles and rate policies.

 Limiting the Speed of Some Applications